 Glen Ellen Star, Glen Ellen

-Chef Ari Weiswasser offers just 24 seats in his Cal-Mediterranean bistro, but the star is a big, fire-breathing wood oven.
-Weiswasser previously worked as chef de partie at French Laundry, and cooked at Picholine, Daniel, Gilt, and Corton in New York.
+Chef Ari Weiswasser offers just 24 seats in his Cal-Mediterranean bistro, where the star is a big, fire-breathing wood oven.
+Weiswasser previously worked as chef de partie at French Laundry, and also cooked at Picholine, Daniel, Gilt, and Corton in New York.
 He perfectly captures the uncomplicated essence of Wine Country cooking with dishes like Brussels sprouts in brown sugar bacon marmalade; crispy spaetzle tossed with celery root, huckleberries and Parmesan; and exquisitely crisp and golden brick chicken paired with creamy polenta, lemon and Spanish caper jus.
 Reservations are a must.